svthalia/Reaxit/README.md

 - If you've modified anything in `lib/models/*` (that uses `json_serializable`) or something that is mocked in tests, renew the generated files with `flutter pub run build_runner build --delete-conflicting-outputs`.
 - If anything does not work, run `flutter clean` and try again or run `flutter doctor -v` to check whether everything is installed correctly.
 - You can run unit and widget tests with `flutter test`.
 For integration tests (on a real device or simulator) use `flutter test integration_test`.
+- Check out the options that can be passed with `--dart-define` in `lib/config.dart` to run the app using tha API of a local server, to enable TOSTI or run the app with the production API.

 ## Reading material